Verizon Business Logo

 Learning & Development

-The company offers a range of training resources, including technical certifications, leadership programs, and online courses.
-Employees will find structured learning paths for core technologies and sales enablement.
-Formal tuition assistance and certification reimbursement are available for eligible roles.
-For people focused on upskilling in areas like cloud networking and cybersecurity, there are ample opportunities to grow.
+The learning resources are solid: technical certifications, leadership programs, online courses, and structured paths for core technologies and sales skills.
+Tuition assistance and certification reimbursement exist for eligible roles.
+For people focused on cloud networking or cybersecurity, there's real room to build credentials here.

 Opportunities for Promotions